maziac/binary-file-viewer/assets/help/help.md

 ### registerFileType

-The 'Binary File Viewer' itself registers inside vscode for every file type (*.*).
+The 'Binary File Viewer' itself registers inside vscode for every file type (\*.*).
-I.e. whenever you select a file to be viewed the 'Binary File Viewer' will iterate through all of your js files until it finds one that returns true to idicate that it can decode the file.
+I.e. whenever you select a file to be viewed the 'Binary File Viewer' will iterate through all of your js files until it finds one that returns true to indicate that it can decode the file.

 Here is an example that registers for 'wav' files by checking the file extension:
 ~~~js